 - Be respectful.
 If your snake is shedding, eating, or hissing, leave it alone.

 - Stay calm.
 Like other animals, your snake has its own personality.
 It may be afraid of being handled at first.
 Try not to startle it by moving too quickly.

 - Close the lid securely.
 Snakes are great escape artists and will explore ways in which to explore beyond its enclosure, no matter how comfortable you’ve made it for them.

 - Wash your hands again.
 Snakes carry a bacteria known as salmonella, which can make you sick.

 In the wild, snakes are benevolent creatures that keep the rodent and insect population in balance.
 As pets, they provide low-maintenance, allergy-free companionship.
-When treated with respect and given proper care, snakes can live a long and healthy life and be a fun topic of conversation with your family and friends.
+When treated with respect and provided with proper snake care, they can live a long and healthy life and be a fun topic of conversation with your family and friends.

 - 7 best dog foods under $50 to feed your Beagle

 - Pet wellness plans vs. pet insurance: What’s the difference?